 The patient's history from bystanders/friends/family can assist diagnosis.

-Signs include CNS and respiratory depression, miosis, and apnea.
+Signs include central nervous system (CNS) and respiratory depression, miosis, and apnea.

 Initial treatment consists of ensuring adequate ventilation followed by administration of the opioid antagonist naloxone.